QuaiGoner/docker-box/README.md

 - Wants/Needs:
   - move to wayland for zerocopy and for fun
   - replace noVNC with selkies
-  - drop some unneded priviliges
+  - drop some uneeded priviliges
   - make image immutable, get rid of startup scripts
   - bake in ENVS
+  - disable root/desktop access and replace it with webui (selkies probably would help here)

 ![](./images/banner.jpg)